MatMasIt/notesArchive/latest/Inglese/2022/marzo/martedì_8/10_11_33/appunti.md

 he explains everything

-at first he did not know duality
+at first he did not know duality of man and only followed the moral side
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjk2MzQwMzhdfQ==
+eyJoaXN0b3J5IjpbMTU5NTgyNTUwM119
 -->